-Unless the prospectus supplement provides otherwise, the holders of a certain minimum percentage ownership in the underlying securities may give their consent to any matter requiring consent under the trust documents for the related underlying securities.
-The trust agreement, however, does not permit us, as trustee, to vote any underlying securities held in the trust unless we have received consistent direction from Mega certificateholders representing at least 51% of the voting rights of the related classes representing at least 51% of the voting rights of such classes.
+Unless otherwise provided in the trust documents and the related prospectus supplement, the holders of a certain minimum percentage ownership in the underlying securities may give their consent to any matter requiring consent under the trust documents for the related underlying securities.
+The trust documents, however, do not permit us, as trustee, to vote any underlying securities held in the trust unless we have received consistent direction from certificateholders representing at least 51% of the voting rights.
 Following its receipt of such direction, the trustee will vote the underlying securities in their entirety in accordance with the direction.